6. Q. What are two of the most important aspects of intelligence?

 42. Q. What is Critical Thinking?

-A: Disciplined and Self-Reflective, provides more Holistic, Logical, and Unbiased Analysis and Conclusions
+A: it provides more Holistic, Logical, and Unbiased Analysis and Conclusions.

 43. Q. What are the six Interrelated Categories of Intelligence Operations?